 The more dirt and debris that accumulates on the panels, the lower amount of electricity they will produce.
 While many factors affect how much electricity your solar panels will produce, dirty solar panels can be one of the biggest contributors to energy loss, and easiest to fix.

 Solar Companies and Experts in Renewable energy have stated that dirty solar panels don’t produce as much power as clean panels.
 The loss may range as high as 20-25% in some areas according to the National Renewable Energy laboratory.
 This means that your solar panels aren’t producing as much energy as they could be.
-Los off energy production can mean a higher bill from your Energy company if your panels can’t produce enough electricity to keep up with your usage.
+Loss of energy production can mean a higher bill from your Energy company if your panels can’t produce enough electricity to keep up with your usage.